rmrice/rmrice.github.io/_posts/2018-01-01-first-post.md

 ---

 ### 2018 goals
-I am behind the philosophy that the first day of the new year is a new day, but so are the other 364 days of the year, and you don't necessarily need the year to change in order for you to better yourself.
-That said, I would describe myself as goal-oriented, and what better time to set goals than now :wink:
+I am behind the philosophy that the first day of the new year is a new day, but so are the other 364 days of the year (_everyday is a new day_...cue the [P.O.D.](https://www.youtube.com/watch?v=qxAcx8jyqoY)), and you don't necessarily need the year to change in order for you to better yourself.
+That said, I would describe myself as goal-oriented, and what better time to set goals than now. :wink:

 These are some things I hope to achieve in 2018, though they don't all necessarily have a timeline:

-- Front squat > 200# (I have a list of all my fitness goals on my phone...
-I'm not going to list all of them here but I'll let this one be representative since this would be huge for me)
+- Front squat > 200# **
 - Compete in an oly meet
 - Write more
 - Read more